salvacarrion/autonmt/docs/how-to/pretrain-masked-lm.md

 - **Scale by editing `MLMTransformer(...)`** and sweep like any other grid by adding axes to `encoding` or declaring multiple corpora.
-- **Pretrained instead of from scratch?** To fine-tune a Hub checkpoint (BERT, RoBERTa…) rather than train `MLMTransformer` from zero, swap `MLMTrainer` for [`HuggingFaceMaskedLM`](../guide/backends/huggingface.md#language-models) — same `fit` / `evaluate` / `fill_mask`.
+- **Pretrained instead of from scratch?** To fine-tune a Hub checkpoint (BERT, RoBERTa…) rather than train `MLMTransformer` from zero, swap `AutonmtMaskedLM` for [`HuggingFaceMaskedLM`](../guide/backends/huggingface.md#language-models) — same `fit` / `evaluate` / `fill_mask`.